 A further description of the portfolio and transcript is available from the Admissions Office.

 Applicants who do not meet the above criteria may be considered individually.
 If accepted, they may be required to take developmental courses as specified in policies for admission of high school students.
-Some applicants may be requested to test for the Chance Program prior to being considered for acceptance.

 A home-schooled student who has twelve or more college credits will need to comply with Graceland's transfer student policies; however, no high school transcripts will be required.